 Howard Millman, Dan Millman, P.E.
-Data System Services.......
-914-271-6883 and welcomed by the public.
+Data System Services......
+914-271-6883

+Charles Polinger is manager of the North Property Management Center of the U.S. General Services Administration, Washington, D.C. and welcomed by the public.
 One form of feedback is the number of customers who voluntarily seek our services; i.e., there is competition, but customers prefer us.
 Dollar volume of sales is a clear statement that we are doing something right, at least at this time.